 Why?
 Because people are people.
 Just like you.

 Requiring Employees to Change Passwords Regularly Weakens Your Overall Cybersecurity.

-I’ve argued for years that requiring employees to regularly create new passwords was more than just another annoyance, but something that led to cutting corners and likely violating other important cybersecurity policies.
+I’ve argued for years that requiring employees to regularly create new passwords led to cutting corners and likely violating other important cybersecurity policies.

 Turns out, my gut was right.
 Creating long, complex passwords every 90 days requires a lot more brain power than people are willing to apply.

-Rules requiring these complex, ever-changing passwords changed passwords from something most people accepted as a minor-but-worthwhile annoyance into something everyone hated.
+Rules requiring these complex, ever-changing passwords turned the password policy from an accepted minor-but-worthwhile annoyance into something everyone hated.